You are here

-Five days in advance of a scheduled election for soil and water conservation district supervisors, two voters filed a federal complaint claiming that matters relating to the election had not received preclearance pursuant to section 5 of the Voting Rights Act.
-The election was canceled and preclearance was obtained three months later.
+Five days before a scheduled election for soil and water conservation district supervisors, two voters filed a federal complaint claiming that matters relating to the election had not received preclearance pursuant to section 5 of the Voting Rights Act.
+The election was canceled, and preclearance was obtained three months later.

 Topics: Section 5 preclearance; enjoining elections.

 Lyde v.
 Glynn County Board of Elections (Anthony A. Alaimo, S.D.
 Ga.
 2:04-cv-91)

 Voters filed a federal complaint to enjoin an election for members of a county board of education until changes to the composition of the board were precleared pursuant to section 5 of the Voting Rights Act.
 The district judge allowed the election to proceed to avoid confusion because there was still time to enjoin the election’s results.
 For part of election day at one polling place, a sign erroneously informed voters that the school board primary had been enjoined, so the judge voided the election.
 The new composition was precleared in time for a substitute primary election in advance of the general election.